opencord/voltha/install/BuildingTheInstaller.md

 This will take a while and when it completes a directory name ``volthaInstaller`` will have been created.
 Copy all the files in this directory to a USB Flash drive or other portable media and carry to the installation site.

 ## Installing Voltha

+The targets for the installation can be either bare metal servers or VMs running ubuntu server 16.04 LTS.
+The he userid used for installation (see below) must have sudo rights.
+This is automatic for the user created during ubuntu installation.
+If you've created another user to use for installation, please ensure they have sudo rights.

 To install voltha access to a bare metal server running Ubuntu Server 16.04LTS with QEMU/KVM virtualization and OpenSSH installed is required.
 If the server meets these basic requirements then insert the removable media, mount it, and copy all the files on the media to a directory on the server.
 Change into that directory and type ``./deployInstaller.sh`` which should produce the output shown after the *Note*: